Rayhaan10/pimlabsRR/terraform.md

  - https://www.udemy.com/course/terraform-beginner-to-advanced/

-### Hands-on Time:
+### Hands-on Practice:
-The following exercises will help reinforce the learning that was done above:
+The following exercises will help to reinforce the learning that was done above:

 #### Task 1:
 Create a provider block and the resource EC2 instance block.
 Add the following arguments as part of the configuration code: